jefftranter/8080/disasm/README.md

 Also available is a version that disassembles code for the Z80 microprocessor.
 It is not yet complete.

-Finally, there is a version for the 6502 microprocessor.

 The files ex1.bin, ex2.bin, and ex3.bin are some example binary files that can be used to test the disassembler.